Hispanic Community of Washington

 Hispanic Heritage Month

-Mexican culture is deeply intertwined with Catholicism, and many of its major celebrations are centered around the Roman Catholic liturgical calendar.
+Hispanic culture is deeply intertwined with Catholicism, and many of its major celebrations are centered around the Roman Catholic liturgical calendar.
 These festivities often blend Spanish Catholic rituals with ancient indigenous traditions, resulting in unique cultural expressions.

 Three Kings Day